Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 In each round, the dealer is the first to play, and turn to play passes anti-clockwise around the table.
 The core gameplay and turn structure of Hana-Awase is utterly typical of hanafuda fishing games; if you're already familiar with [Koi-Koi](/en/hanafuda/games/koi-koi) and its ilk, then this section will be nothing new.

 ## Turns
 On their turn, a player chooses a single card from their hand and plays it to the table.
 If it belongs to the same month as another card on the table, then the cards *match*, and this matching pair is moved to the player's score pile.
+As is typical of hanafuda games, these score piles are kept face-up with their contents fully displayed.

 If the played card matches with two cards on the table, then the player may choose which one they capture.
 If the played card matches *three* cards on the table, then all three are captured along with the played card (this is to prevent cards from becoming 'stuck' on the table and unable to be captured).